Pseudo-uniform polyhedron

 A pseudo-uniform polyhedron is a polyhedron which has regular polygons as faces and has the same vertex configuration at all vertices but is not vertex-transitive: it is not true that for any two vertices, there exists a symmetry of the polyhedron mapping the first isometrically onto the second.
 Thus, although all the vertices of a pseudo-uniform polyhedron appear the same, it is not isogonal.
 They are called pseudo-uniform polyhedra due to their resemblance to some true uniform polyhedra.

-There are two pseudo-uniform polyhedra: the pseudorhombicuboctahedron and the pseudo-great rhombicuboctahedron.
+There are two known pseudo-uniform polyhedra: the pseudorhombicuboctahedron and the pseudo-great rhombicuboctahedron.
+It is not known if there are any others; Branko Grünbaum conjectured that there are not, but thought that a proof would be "probably quite complicated".
 They both have D4d symmetry, the same symmetry as a square antiprism.
 They can both be constructed from a uniform polyhedron by twisting one cupola-shaped cap.

 The pseudo-uniform polyhedra

 Pseudorhombicuboctahedron

 The pseudorhombicuboctahedron is the only convex pseudo-uniform polyhedron.
 It is also a Johnson solid (J37) and can also be called the elongated square gyrobicupola.
 Its dual is the pseudo-deltoidal icositetrahedron.
 As the name suggests, it can be constructed by elongating a square gyrobicupola (J29) and inserting an octagonal prism between its two halves.
 The resulting solid is locally vertex-regular — the arrangement of the four faces incident on any vertex is the same for all vertices; this is unique among the Johnson solids.
 However, it is not vertex-transitive, and consequently not one of the Archimedean solids, as there are pairs of vertices such that there is no isometry of the solid which maps one into the other.
 Essentially, the two types of vertices can be distinguished by their "neighbors of neighbors."
 Another way to see that the polyhedron is not vertex-regular is to note that there is exactly one belt of eight squares around its equator, which distinguishes vertices on the belt from vertices on either side.

 The solid can also be seen as the result of twisting one of the square cupolae (J4) on a rhombicuboctahedron (one of the Archimedean solids; a.k.a. the elongated square orthobicupola) by 45 degrees.
 Its similarity to the rhombicuboctahedron gives it the alternative name pseudorhombicuboctahedron.
 It has occasionally been referred to as "the fourteenth Archimedean solid".

 With faces colored by its D4d symmetry, it can look like this:

 There are 8 (green) squares around its equator, 4 (red) triangles and 4 (yellow) squares above and below, and one (blue) square on each pole.

 The construction of the uniform and pseudo rhombicuboctahedra can be seen in the following augmentations of the octagonal prism: